-By Ken Congdon, Healthcare Technology Online
+By Ken Congdon, Health IT Outcomes

 In my coverage of the healthcare technology industry, I've noticed that many software and hardware vendors, clinicians, and even some analysts tend to use the terms EMR (electronic medical record) and EHR (electronic health record) interchangeably.
 However, according to the National Alliance for Health Information Technology (NAHIT), there is a distinct difference between the two.